geysertimes/geysertimes.github.io/docs/legal/conduct.md

 * other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Enforcement Responsibilities
-Community leaders, constituted by the members of the Oversight Committee, are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders, constituted by the members of the Board of Directors, are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 Community leaders have the right and responsibility to remove, edit, or reject contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.